Soraya2972002/chia_energy_pfe/README.md

 # Chia Energy PFE 🌱⚡

 This repository contains the monitoring and data extraction scripts used for analyzing the **energy consumption** and **storage impact** of different Chia plotting and farming configurations.
-It is part of a final-year project conducted at **INSA Lyon** and **ESTIN Béjaïa**.
+This project was conducted as part of my final-year engineering project at INSA Lyon and ESTIN Béjaïa, **Supervised by:** Mme Clementine Gritti.
+Special thanks for the guidance and support throughout the project.
 ## Repository Structure
 ```
 chia-energy-pfe/